JayAreP/sdp-ansible/docs/sdp_snapshotview.md

 ## Examples
 ### 1.
-This example creates a host object named "LinuxHost" with 3 PWWNs.
+This example creates a view of the snapshot `ATSnap01` for the volume group `ATVG01`.
 ```yaml
 sdp_snapshotview:
     name: "ATSnap01-view"